On energy-momentum conservation in non-minimal geometry-matter coupling theories: Summary and Conclusions

 \section{Summary and Conclusions}

 In this work, we have explored some formal aspects of the dynamics of modified theories of gravity of the $f(R, T)$ type.
 Even in the absence of explicit couplings between the scalars $R$ and $T$, it is generally claimed that these theories lead to violations in the conservation of the energy-momentum tensor.
 However, we have shown that this fact is not always so.
 In particular, if one considers a single matter source of scalar or electromagnetic nature in theories of the form $f(R,T)=R+\lambda h(T)$, the effect of the modified dynamics is equivalent to a modification of the matter sector, which generically becomes nonlinear.
-We have shown explicitly how this occurs when an arbitrary NED Lagrangian $\phi(X)$ or an arbitrary quintessence Lagrangian $F(\phi,Z)$ is taken, being the result valid in arbitrary dimension $D$.
+We have shown explicitly how this occurs when an arbitrary NED Lagrangian $\varphi(X)$ or an arbitrary quintessence Lagrangian $F(\phi,Z)$ is taken, being the result valid in arbitrary dimension $D$.
 This also allowed us to see that there are some special families of theories for which the dynamics remain unchanged as compared to those found in GR.
-However, we also saw that when different kinds of matter are considered simultaneously, such as a NED plus a scalar sector, in nonlinear $f(R,T)$ models, there is an explicit mixing of the elements of the matter sector that prevents their interpretation as the result of a (new and nonlinear) NED plus scalar sector in GR.
-This is so simply because the interactions induced between the matter fields via the $h(T)$ term (of gravitational origin) cannot be re-coded in self-interactions of the participating fields.
+However, we also saw that when different kinds of matter are considered simultaneously, such as a NED plus a scalar sector, in nonlinear $f(R,T)=R+\lambda h(T)$ models, there is an explicit mixing of the elements of the matter sector that prevents their interpretation as the result of a (new and nonlinear) NED plus scalar sector in GR.
+This is so simply because the interactions induced between the matter fields via the $h(T)$ term (of gravitational origin) cannot be re-coded in self-interactions of the participating fields due to the nonlinear couplings that arise between the scalar and vector sectors of the matter terms.
 The results presented here are thus useful to better understand the nature of the mechanisms that induce new dynamics in this type of theories \cite{Pinto:2025loq}, where nonlinear self-interactions do not need to imply violations of energy-momentum conservation.

+To conclude, one should note that for more general Lagrangians, not restricted to the decomposition $f(R,T)=R+\lambda h(T)$, the explicit non-minimal coupling between the geometric and matter sectors via products of curvature and matter, $R^n T^m$ (where $n$ and $m$ are real exponents), will in general lead to violations of energy-momentum conservation.
+Thus, in such a case, it is impossible to interpret the new matter terms, coming from $T^m$, as nonlinear realizations of the original matter action, as these terms will necessarily exchange energy and momentum with gravitons.